Epithelia are multiscale active liquid crystals

-In conclusion, we have investigated the existence of orientational order in epithelial layers, as a possible route toward complementing the complex network of regulatory pathways that tissues have at their disposal, with a minimal toolkit of physical mechanisms, whose primary effect is to coordinate the activity of individual cells to achieve multicellular organization.
-Upon introducing a novel tensorial descriptor of cellular orientation $-$ i.e. the generalized shape tensor $\bm{G}_{p}$ $-$ we have demonstrated that multiple types of liquid crystal order can coexist in epithelial layers at different length scales.
-In particular, hexatic order (i.e. $p=6$) is prominent at the small scale (i.e. in clusters of up to $21$ cells in our MDCK GII samples), whereas nematic order (i.e. $p=2$) characterizes the structure of the monolayer at larger length scales.
-This novel approach creates the basis for a correct identification of topological defects $-$ whose biophysical role in epithelia has recently focused great attention~\cite{Duclos2016,Saw2017,Kawaguchi2017}, especially in the context of morphogenesis~\cite{Keber2014,Streichan2018,Guillamat2020,Maroudas2021} $-$ and further provides the necessary knowledge for the foundation of a comprehensive and predictive mesoscopic theory of collective cell migration~\cite{Armengol2021}.
-In addition to advancing current techniques for the interpretation of {\em in vitro} experimental data, our findings highlight a number of potentially crucial properties of epithelia {\em in vivo}.
-First, collective cell migration in epithelia relies on both remodelling events at the small scale $-$ such as cell intercalation and the rearrangement of multicellular rosettes~\cite{Blankenship2006,Rauzi2020} $-$ as well as large scale flows~\cite{Streichan2018}.
-Therefore the underlying {\em hexanematic} multiscale organization and the specific magnitude of the crossover scale $R_{\times}$ are expected to have a profound impact on how the geometry of the environment affects the specific migration strategy.
-E.g. metastatic cells traveling through micron-sized channels in the extracellular matrix during cancer invasion~\cite{Haeger2020} will more likely rely on local hexatic-controlled remodelling events, whereas unconfined wound healing processes~\cite{Serra2012} are more likely to leverage on system-wide nematic-driven collective flows.
-Second, as both hexatic and nematic liquid crystals can feature topological defects, these are expected to interact, thereby affecting processes such as the extrusion of apoptotic cells~\cite{Saw2017}, the development of sharp features during morphogenesis~\cite{Maroudas2021,Hoffmann2022} and, in general, any remodelling or morphogenetic event that can take advantage of the persistent pressure variations introduced by active defects~\cite{Kawaguchi2017}.
+In conclusion, we have investigated the multiscale physics of epithelial layers finding that multiple types of liquid crystal order can coexist at different length scales.
+In particular, hexatic order is prominent at the cellular scale (i.e. in clusters of the order of ten cells in our MDCK GII samples) while nematic order characterizes the structure of the monolayer at larger length scales.
+This hierarchal structure is expected to complement the complex network of regulatory pathways that tissues have at their disposal to coordinate the activity of individual cells to achieve multicellular organization.
+The novel approach introduced here creates the basis for a correct identification of topological defects -- whose biophysical role in epithelia has recently focused great attention~\cite{Duclos2016,Saw2017,Kawaguchi2017}, especially in the context of morphogenesis~\cite{Keber2014,Streichan2018,Guillamat2020,Maroudas2021} -- and further provides the necessary knowledge for the foundation of a comprehensive and predictive mesoscopic theory of collective cell migration~\cite{Armengol2021}.
+In addition, our findings highlight a number of potentially crucial properties of epithelial tissues.
+First, collective cell migration in epithelia relies on both remodeling events at the small scale $-$ such as cell intercalation and the rearrangement of multicellular rosettes~\cite{Blankenship2006,Rauzi2020} $-$ as well as large scale flows~\cite{Streichan2018}.
+Therefore, the underlying {\em hexanematic} multiscale organization and the specific magnitude of the crossover scale $R_{\times}$ are expected to have a profound impact on how the geometry of the environment affects the specific migration strategy.
+E.g. metastatic cells traveling through micron-sized channels in the extracellular matrix during cancer invasion~\cite{Haeger2020} will more likely rely on local hexatic-controlled remodeling events, whereas unconfined wound healing processes~\cite{Serra2012} are more likely to leverage on system-wide nematic-driven collective flows.
+Second, as both hexatic and nematic liquid crystals can feature topological defects, these are expected to interact, thereby affecting processes such as the extrusion of apoptotic cells~\cite{Saw2017}, the development of sharp morphological features, such as tentacles and protrusions, in developing embryos~\cite{Maroudas2021,Hoffmann2022} and, in general, any remodelling or morphogenetic event that can take advantage of the persistent pressure variations introduced by active defects~\cite{Kawaguchi2017}.
 Finally, in the light of what said above, it is evident that understanding how the crossover scale $R_{\times}$ can be controlled, either chemically or mechanically, may ultimately represents the key toward deciphering tissues' collective dynamics.

 \FloatBarrier